AI in Design & Marketing

 Programmatic Advertising: Real-Time Bidding on Steroids

-AI-powered programmatic advertising uses real-time bidding to place ads in front of the right audience at the right time.
+AI-powered programmatic advertising utilises real-time bidding to place ads in front of the target audience at the optimal time.
 It analyses user data, context, and bid patterns to make split-second decisions on ad placement.

 Ad Creative Optimisation: A/B Testing on Autopilot

 AI can automatically generate and test multiple versions of ad creatives, optimising for the best-performing variants in real time.
-This means your ads are always putting their best foot forward.
+This means your ads are always presenting their best face.

 Fraud Detection: Keeping the Bots at Bay